yellowdog/python-examples/scripts/README.md

 ##### TOML Properties in the `workerPool` Section

-Here's an example of the `workRequirement` section of a TOML configuration file, showing all the possible properties that can be set:
+Here's an example of the `workerPool` section of a TOML configuration file, showing all the possible properties that can be set:

 ```toml
 [workerPool]